SDLP signals end of partnership with Fianna Fáil

 He made the remark to SDLP delegates at an extraordinary general party meeting last weekend to discuss the findings of an internal review.

+However, Taoiseach (Irish PM) Micheál Martin rejected reports that the SDLP had cut ties with his party.

+Mr Martin said he had spoken to the SDLP leader adding that they would continue to work together.

-The party held the review after it lost four seats in the Stormont assembly election in May.
+The SDLP held the review after it lost four seats in the Stormont assembly election in May.

 The decision to bring the partnership to an end was first reported by the Belfast Telegraph.